-Not only are sore throats painful, but they also are one of the top reasons for trips to the doctor and sick days taken from work or school.
-Anyone who has ever suffered from a sore throat knows just how miserable it can be.
-According to Phillip L. Accardo, DO, an osteopathic physician from Lee’s Summit, MO, the key to treating a sore throat involves a combination of at home therapy and knowing when it’s time to call your physician.
+Not only are sore throats painful, but they also are one of the top reasons for doctor vists and sick days.
+According to Phillip L. Accardo, DO, an osteopathic physician from Lee’s Summit, Mo., the key to treating a sore throat involves a combination of at-home therapy and knowing when it’s time to call your physician.

-There are other less common causes for a sore throat, which can include strep throat, mononucleosis (otherwise known as “mono” or the “kissing disease”) or tonsillitis.
+There are other less common causes for a sore throat, which can include strep throat, mononucleosis (otherwise known as “mono”) or tonsillitis.

 Dr. Accardo recommends the following home treatment for a sore throat:

-Drinking hot fluids such as tea or soup.
-Hot fluids soothe the throat and help thin sinus mucus.
-This allows better drainage and decreased stuffiness.
+Drink hot fluids such as tea or soup, which soothe the throat and help thin sinus mucus allowing for better drainage and decreased stuffiness.

 Stop smoking and avoid secondhand smoke.

-Adults should consider taking nonprescription medications such as throat lozenges; decongestants; acetaminophen or even anti-inflammatory drugs such as ibuprofen.
+Adults should consider taking nonprescription medications such as throat lozenges, decongestants, acetaminophen or anti-inflammatory drugs like ibuprofen.

-In most cases, your sore throat will be healed with at-home treatment.
-However, it’s time to see your doctor if a severe sore throat and a fever over 101 degrees lasts longer than one to two days; you have difficulty sleeping because your throat is blocked by swollen tonsils or adenoids; or a red rash appears that feels like sandpaper, which could be a symptom of Scarlet Fever.
+In most cases, your sore throat will improve with at-home treatment.
+However, it’s time to see your doctor if a severe sore throat and a fever over 101 degrees lasts longer than one to two days; you have difficulty sleeping because your throat is blocked by swollen tonsils or adenoids; or a red rash appears.

 If you have any of the symptoms listed above, it could mean that you have a bacterial infection.
-In that case, your doctor may decide to prescribe an antibiotic to treat your infection.
+In that case, your doctor may prescribe an antibiotic to treat your infection.

-“For adults who have cases of repeat bacterial throat infections within a relatively short period of time a physician may recommend a tonsillectomy,” says Dr. Accardo.
+“For adults who have repeated bacterial throat infections within a relatively short period of time, a physician may recommend a tonsillectomy,” says Dr. Accardo.

-A tonsillectomy (the surgical removal of the tonsils) may also be recommended if abscesses of the tonsils do not respond to drainage; there is a persistent foul odor or taste in the mouth that is caused by tonsillitis and does not respond to antibiotics; or a biopsy is needed to evaluate a suspected tumor of the tonsil.
+A tonsillectomy (the surgical removal of the tonsils) may also be recommended if abscesses of the tonsils do not respond to drainage; there is a persistent foul odor or taste in the mouth that does not respond to antibiotics; or a biopsy is needed to evaluate a suspected tumor of the tonsil.

 “However, a tonsillectomy should always be the last resort for treating sore throats,” warns Dr. Accardo.
 “The best treatment for a sore throat is prevention.”

 Dr. Accardo recommends preventing a sore throat by replacing your toothbrush every month and tossing an old toothbrush once you’ve recovered from a sore throat to prevent re-infection.
-You should also stop smoking, which can be abrasive to the throat.
+You should also refrain from smoking, which can be abrasive to the throat.

-“Also, be sure to wash your hands often, eat right and get plenty of sleep to help ward off illness,” advises Dr. Accardo.
+“Be sure to wash your hands often, eat right and get plenty of sleep,” advises Dr. Accardo.